+It is widely believed that the worst-case complexity of all the aforementioned problems is polynomially related to the complexity of the straightforward algorithm that scans all t-subsets of the vertex set.
+Recent works [GR18, BBB19], to be reviewed in Section 1.1, have related the averagecase complexity of the counting problem to its worst-case complexity.
+Our main result is closely related to this line of work, but it enjoys a much simpler proof.
 Our main result (presented in Theorem 2) is an efficient worst-case to average-case reduction for counting t-cliques mod 2.
 The reduction in efficient in the sense that it runs in linear time when graphs are presented by their adjacency matrices.
-Average-case is with respect to the uniform distribution over graphs with a given number of vertices, and it yields the correct answer (with high probability) whenever the average-case solver is correct on at least a $1 - 2^{-t^2}$ fraction of the instances.
-In other words, the average-case solver has error rate at most $2^{-t^2}$ .
+We stress that average-case is with respect to the uniform distribution over graphs with a given number of vertices, and it yields the correct answer (with high probability) whenever the average-case solver is correct on at least a $1 - 2^{-t^2}$ fraction of the instances.
+In other words, the average-case solver should have error rate at most 2^{-t^2} .
 The question of whether the same result holds with respect to significantly higher error rates, and ultimately with error rate 0.49, is left open.